 Koh Chang use to be well off the beaten path and only visited by the hardened backpacker, and although the island has seen a big increase in development and tourism in the last 10 or so years due to the Thai government trying to develop it, it is still not on the same level as the southern islands such as Phuket or Koh Samui.
 With an airport located just 20 kilometres away from the ferry terminal in Trat, Koh Chang is easier to get to than ever before.
 There are three daily flights from Bangkok’s Suvarnabhumi Airport on Bangkok Airways.

-International travellers are being drawn to Koh Chang’s white sandy beaches and luxury hotels, but don’t be put off from visiting the island if your on a budget as it’s still an affordable place to stay for families and budget travellers.
+International travellers are being drawn to Koh Chang’s white sandy beaches and luxury hotels, but don’t be put off from visiting the island if your on a budget as it’s still an affordable place to stay for families and backpackers.
 There is an extensive range of accommodation available to suit every need and budget.

 The choice of accommodation is vast, which is not surprising considering how large the island is.
 You will be able to find anything from luxury private villas, right down to budget beach huts and everything imaginable in-between to suit your needs and budget.